carlosvega/ElasticsearchImporter/README.md

 ## TODO Tasks

+- Add an option to include a timestamp on the documents
+- Add an option to exclude columns
 - Add the gazeteer database from geonames
 - Autoupdate databases from ip2location and geonames
 - Improve docs